conroy9068/p5-eCommerce/README.md

 - Setup address field to autofill if user is logged in and has details saved.
 - Pop up window to confirm deletion of a product.
 - Pop up window confirming add item to bag.
+- Star rating picker for product reviews.
+- Unsubscribe from newsletter feature.

 ## Bugs